 Can remote patient monitoring for home health improve patient outcomes?
-Both home health and remote patient monitoring involve home-based care.
-Yet, they are two surprisingly different services.
-This article will review the differences between home health and RPM.
-Additionally, it explains how using home health services and remote patient monitoring together can engage patients and improve patient outcomes.
+Both home health and remote patient monitoring involve home-based care, yet they are two surprisingly different services.
+This article will review the differences between home health and RPM and explain how using home health services and remote patient monitoring together can engage patients and improve patient outcomes.

 Home Health vs. Remote Patient Monitoring